Yuli Gurriel Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The Mets have the 19th-ranked team ERA among all league pitching staffs (4.36).
+- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.34).

-- Mets pitchers combine to allow 185 total home runs at a rate of 1.2 per game (to rank 13th in the league).

 © 2023 Data Skrive.
 All rights reserved.